 Contact a Criminal Defense Lawyer Immediately

-The most important step you can take when accused of murder in California in contact a criminal defense lawyer.
-Prosecutors know all the legal technicalities of a murder law.
+The most important step you can take when accused of murder in California is to contact a criminal defense lawyer.
+Prosecutors know all the legal technicalities of murder law.
 They know how to present an unfair plea deal as your best and only option.
 Hiring a criminal defense lawyer will level the playing field in your murder case.

-In addition, you criminal defense lawyer will explain your specific murder charge and determine the best defense to prove your case at trial.
-We are experienced in assisting clients accused with first and second degree murder.
-Contact us immediately to schedule your FREE initial consultation.
+In addition, your criminal defense lawyer will explain your specific murder charge and determine the best defense to prove your case at trial.
+We are experienced in assisting clients accused of first and second-degree murder.
+Contact us immediately to schedule your free initial consultation.